petersoltys/Time-multiplex-ADuC-rf101_v2/Revision_control/read_me.txt

                                     git commit number

-file     avc - automatic version control brief    batch script for windows used to find and repace string in *.h, *.md and *.c files
+file     rev - revision control bath script brief    batch script for windows used to find and repace string in *.h, *.md and *.c files
          automaticaly changing version and date in files